 Riders under the age of 18 will need a parent or guardian's signature on the registration form giving consent to the City of Claremont and Pomona Valley Transportation Authority to obtain the rider's personal information.

 Get About riders previously registered are automatically registered for Claremont Dial-a-Ride.

 Where Can I Go?

 Claremont Dial-a-Ride operates within the boundaries of Claremont.
-Service is also provided to the medical facilities in the Pomona Valley Medical Center area, Casa Colina and surrounding facilities, the Pomona Courthouse, the Social Security office as well as the Montclair Plaza and Montclair TransCenter.
+Service is also provided to the medical facilities in the Pomona Valley Medical Center area, the Courthouse and Social Security office in Pomona as well as the Montclair Plaza and Montclair TransCenter.

 Monday - Friday

 6:00 a.m. to 7:00 p.m.

 7:00 a.m. to 6:00 p.m.